-PROPOSAL: Enclosed you will find a copy of a Substandard and Blight Study as prepared for Pridon LLC, by RDG Planning and Design.
-This study is for approximately 27 acres of property in north central Grand Island south of Capital Avenue between Broadwell and Wheeler encompassing the Veteran's Hospital.
+Pridon LLC by RDG Planning and Design commissioned a Blight and Substandard Study for Proposed Redevelopment Area No. 11 to be prepared by RDG Planning and Design.
+The study area includes approximately 27 acres of property in north central Grand Island encompassing the Veterans Hospital Campus south of Capital Avenue between Broadwell and Wheeler.
 The study as prepared and submitted indicates that this property could be considered substandard and blighted.
 The full study is attached for your review and consideration.
-Council has referred the attached study to the Planning Commission for its review and recommendation.
-If the Planning Commission does not make a recommendation within 30 days Council can proceed with a decision on the declaration without recommendation from Planning Commission.